gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   all external targets and for all scenarios that may exhibit ABE problems.

-  The elaboration order is obtained by honoring all |with| clauses, purity and preelaborability of units, and elaboration control pragmas.
+  The elaboration order is obtained by honoring all |with| clauses, purity and preelaborability of units, and elaboration-control pragmas.
 The dynamic model attempts to take all invocations in elaboration code into account.
 If an invocation leads to a circularity, GNAT ignores the invocation based on the assumptions stated above.
-An order obtained using the dynamic model may fail an ABE check at runtime when GNAT ignored an invocation.
+An order obtained using the dynamic model may fail an ABE check at run time when GNAT ignored an invocation.

   The dynamic model is enabled with compiler switch :switch:`-gnatE`.